-All the Greek Museums organize a variety of events, offer educational programms, participate in festivals, present permanent or temporary exhibitions, some of them even organize musical concerts.
+All the Greek Museums organize a variety of events, offer educational programmes, participate in festivals, present permanent or temporary exhibitions, some of them even organize musical concerts.
 You can be informed in detail, by visiting the official web pages of the Museums.

 Would you like to discover the most amazing coasts of Greek islands?
 Just click below and dream on being there:

 Some of the most picturesque cafe-restaurants of Athens are presented at the following link:

 To explore the islands of Greece, to experience the activities you can participate, the boat excursions to nearby islands and islets, the mysterious caves, the thermal springs and a variety of useful further information, you can click the following links: